Group transference techniques for the estimation of the decoherence times and capacities of quantum Markov semigroups: Quantum Markov semigroups via group transference

 extend to a $*$-representation of $\Bcal(\Hcal)$ on $L_\infty(G,\Bcal(\Hcal))$ such that $(L\otimes \id_{\cB(\cH)})\circ\pi(x)=\pi\circ\L(x)$ for all $x\in\Bcal(\Hcal)$. \end{theorem}

 \begin{proof} We begin by proving \Cref{eq_theo_QMS_jumps}.
 By definition, we have for all $x\in\Bcal(\Hcal)$

 \Cref{eq_theo_QMS_jumps} follows from an application of the \^Ito formula for compensated Poisson processes.
-The fact that ${d_\Hcal}^{-1}I_\Hcal$ is an invariant density matrix is straigthforward as clearly
+The fact that ${d_\Hcal}^{-1}I_\Hcal$ is an invariant density matrix is straighthforward as clearly

 where $\cL^\dagger$ is the adjoint of $\L$ for the Hilbert-Schmidt scalar product.
-The case where $(S_t)_{t\geq0}$ is reversible is the content of \Cref{lem_QMS_selfadjoint}.
-The second part of the proof is straightforward from what preceed. \end{proof}
+The case where $(S_t)_{t\geq0}$ is reversible is the content of \Cref{lem_QMS_self-adjoint}.
+The second part of the proof is straightforward from what preceded. \end{proof}

+\begin{remark} We should warn the reader that a selfadjoint Lindblad generator may sometimes be both transferred from a compact Lie group or a finite group.
+For example, the partial depolarizing generator $\cL(\rho)=\rho-\frac{X\rho X+Y\rho Y}{2}$ is both discrete and continuous in this sense. \end{remark}